andywaite/unusable-podcast/podcasts/026-wireframing.md

 Andy angers IKEA, & we talk about wireframing & prototyping

 Other things we talk about:
-- Website with an embedded app creates a phone in a phone
+- Website with an embedded app creates a phone-in-a-phone
 - Risky & annoying two-factor authentication
 - A restaurant ordering app with inappropriate options
 - Andy's headphones do something weird